chesahkalu/My_HTML_CSS/README.md

     }
     ```

-    - RESPONSSIVE WEB DESIGN: This uses a mix of flexible grids and layouts implemented to classes to creat a dynamic changes to the appearance of a website, depending on the screen size and orientation of the device being used to view it.
+    - RESPONSSIVE WEB DESIGN: This uses a mix of flexible grids and layouts implemented to classes to creat a dynamic changes to the appearance of a website, depending on the screen size and orientation of the device being used to view it. eg:
+    `display: inline-grid` - allows the elements to be displayed side by side on the same line, while still retaining the benefits of a grid layout.
+This can be useful in creating responsive designs where you want to display elements in a grid on larger screens, but in a single line on smaller screens.
+    Using inline-grid creates a grid container where the grid items are laid out like inline-level elements, with additional grid-related properties available to control the grid layout.
+This is different from block and inline display types, which create block-level and inline-level elements respectively.

+    `display: flex:` This sets the display property to flex, which enables the use of flexbox layout on the element.
+Flexbox is a powerful layout system in CSS that makes it easy to align and distribute elements within a container.

+    `flex-wrap: wrap:` This sets the flex-wrap property to wrap, which allows the flex items to wrap onto multiple lines if they don't fit within the container.
+This can be useful for creating responsive layouts where the number of items in a row needs to adjust based on the available width.